FoxInFlame/MyAnimeListAdder/README.md

 The MAL API also hepled out a TON in creating this.
 Well, not helped out, but more like, was neccessary.
 Becuase without the API, the extension wouldn't have been able to retreive, add, and delete data from your anime list.

-Not just the MAL API, but a whole freaking JS/CSS library helped me style it to look like Google's Material Design.
-The library is called Material Design Bootstrap, and as the name suggests, I used Twitter Boostrap as well.
-In the Options page, however, I couldn't
+Not just the MAL API, but a lot of other JS/CSS libraries helped me style it to look like Google's Material Design.
+The main CSS library is called MaterializeCSS, however you can configure the extension to use the Material Design Bootstrap Library instead if you want to.

-I use a lot of inline styling.
-I know it's a bad practice, but I really don't like to go back and forth between files just to edit one simple margin.
-So please bear with me.

 ## What's new!?
 ### Release 1.3!

 Redesigned Popup!!
+Yeah.
+Uh-huh.

 #### Features kept from previous veresion (1.2)